kobinaquansah/Smart-Water/README.md

 	iii.After import is complete, open the SQL script named "FlowTransmission.csc" and run it.

-3.Open the R project named "ETP_TS_forecast.Rproj"
+3. Open the R project named "ETP_TS_forecast.Rproj"

 	i.Navigate to Session -> Set Working Directory -> To Project Directory